RicketyRusty/Create-Repo-githubapp/README.md

 ## Description

-This is a Github application that creates a repository in authorized profile and adds a sample file to it.
-It uses Github OAuth and JWT for authentication.
-It needs 'repo' and 'workflow' permissions to execute the tasks.
+This application allows users to log in with their GitHub account and create a repository with a sample file using the application.
+It uses GitHub OAuth for authentication and JSON Web Token (JWT) for request authentication.
+It requires 'public profile', 'repo', and 'workflow' permission from the user.
+PostgresDB/SQLite for user data storage.

 ## Installation